lukaneek/cicd-pipeline/README.md

 2. In Github, manually update and check in the read me file.

 3. On your file system, go to c:\code to clone the repository.
-Type: 'git clone <github https link>'.
+Type: 'git clone {github https link}'.
 This will create a new folder in the c:\code directory with the repository name and the updated read me file. cd into that repository name.

 4. Follow the following link to 1. create a Docker Hub (docker image repository) account and install Docker Desktop on your system (Both only needs to be done once) and 2. to create a simple node/express application and to check into your new repository.
    a. https://medium.com/@muhammadnaqeeb/dockerizing-a-node-js-and-express-js-app-9cb31cf9139e